krudie/IDES/docs/help/IDES Tutorial/index.md

 discrete event processes'.
 SIAM Journal on Control and Optimization 25(1), 206–230\].

-This tutorial will guide you through a simple DES problem based on the "Transfer line" problem presented in Chapter 4 of _Supervisory Control of Discrete-Event Systems_, by K. Cai and W.M.
-Wonham, Springer, 2019.
+This tutorial will guide you through a simple DES problem based on the "Transfer line" problem [Al-Jaar and Desrochers, 1988] often used in DES literature as an example.
 The models and features of the problem that are required for the tutorial will be reproduced below.

 Before starting the tutorial, make sure that you have installed Java 8 (or greater) and IDES.
 You can obtain Java from [(here)](https://adoptopenjdk.net/)